libra-china-org/Whitepaper/phala-network.md

 where $\mathrm{Enc}$ and $\mathrm{Dec}$ can be carefully-chosen symmetric encryption and decryption functions subject to the contract.

-Unlike the existing smart contract, a Confidential Contract doesn't expose any information outside the enclave by default.
+Unlike the existing smart contract, a confidential contract doesn't expose any information outside the enclave by default.
 To answer authorized queries, we introduce a query function $q$ which takes the current encrypted state $cs_n$, query parameters $paras$ and user's identity $I$ (usually a pubkey) as input and returns the response $r$:

 $$
 r = q(cs_n, paras, I)
 $$

-The Confidential Contract must first validate the identity of the user and then respond to her query.
+The confidential contract must first validate the identity of the user and then respond to her query.
 Apart from the queries from users, the contract may also accept a special query producing side effects.
 The side effects include the egressing data that can be posted back to the blockchain by miners.

 In this design, the executor (the enclave) is stateless, which greatly simplifies the design of the system.
 The events on the blockchain then become the canonical source of the inputs to the contract, which implies **Event Sourcing** design pattern.
 We further utilized the idea of **Command Query Responsibility Segregation** in the design of the protocol.